 Phenotypic variability within a population is the cornerstone of evolution by natural selection, yet most studies of neural organization and connectivity underscore the similarities across individuals within a group rather than their differences.
 As a result, there are few studies that directly examine and quantify naturally occurring differences in features of nervous system organization within a species.
-As noted in our introduction, we reasoned that the most likely place to observe measurable within-species differences is in the features of organization that demonstrate dramatic variability across species, like cortical field size and sensory domain allocation, and that are related to or covary with the targets of selection.
+As noted in our introduction, we reasoned that the most likely place to observe measurable withinspecies differences is in the features of organization that demonstrate dramatic variability across species, like cortical field size and sensory domain allocation, and that are related to or covary with the targets of selection.

 At a gross morphological level, animals with a large neocortex show variations in the size and configuration of sulcal patterns.
-Within-species variation is also observed in the size of cortical fields in rats (32), opossums (33), squirrels (34), and both nonhuman (35) and human primates (36).
-Intraspecies comparisons of the size of V1 in humans and nonhuman primates reveal a high degree of variability, ranging from 13% to 27% with respect to the entire visual cortex (see ref.
-37 for review).
-In rats, Riddle and Purves (32) observed that both the overall size of S1 and the proportion of cortex devoted to different body parts, such as the lip, barrel field, and forepaw, varied significantly across animals and even across hemispheres in the same rat.
+Within-species variation is also observed in the size of cortical fields in rats (Riddle and Purves, 1995), opossums (Karlen and Krubitzer, 2006), squirrels (Campi and Krubitzer, 2010), and both nonhuman (Van Essen et al., 1986) and human primates (Dougherty et al., 2003).
+Intraspecies comparisons of the size of V1 in humans and nonhuman primates reveal a high degree of variability, ranging from 13% to 27% with respect to the entire visual cortex [see Karlen and Krubitzer (2007) for review].
+In rats, Riddle and Purves (1995) observed that both the overall size of S1 and the proportion of cortex devoted to different body parts, such as the lip, barrel field, and forepaw, varied significantly across animals and even across hemispheres in the same rat.
 Our laboratory directly examined intraspecies variability in the primary sensory areas of opossums (Monodelphis domestica) and measured and compared their sizes across hemispheres for each animal and across individuals within a species.
-We found that the size of primary cortical areas was similar across hemispheres but varied considerably across individuals (33).
+We found that the size of primary cortical areas was similar across hemispheres but varied considerably across individuals (Karlen and Krubitzer, 2006).
 Based on recent comparative studies in rodents, we propose this variability was mediated by environmental influences.
-Specifically, wild-caught Rattus norvegicus had a large V1 and a greater amount of variability in cortical field size than their laboratory counterparts (34).
+Specifically, wild-caught Rattus norvegicus had a large V1 and a greater amount of variability in cortical field size than their laboratory counterparts (Campi and Krubitzer, 2010).
 Although these studies did not demonstrate large variability in overall cortical sheet size, the amount of cortex that was allocated to individual cortical fields was variable.

 Within-species variability has also been observed in the internal organization of both sensory and motor maps.
-For example, Albus and Beckman (38) observed notable differences in the visuotopic organization of V2 and V3 in cats.
-Variability in somatotopic organization has been reported for the hand representation in primates (39).
-In addition, although not always directly measured or the focus of a study, examination of somatotopic maps generated from functional mapping studies indicates that the representation of different portions of the body in adjacent somatosensory areas, such as 3a, 1, and 2, is variable across individuals within a primate species (e.g., refs.
-22 and 40).
+For example, Albus and Beckman (1980) observed notable differences in the visuotopic organization of V2 and V3 in cats.
+Variability in somatotopic organization has been reported for the hand representation in primates (Merzenich et al., 1987).
+In addition, although not always directly measured or the focus of a study, examination of somatotopic maps generated from functional mapping studies indicates that the representation of different portions of the body in adjacent somatosensory areas, such as 3a, 1, and 2, is variable across individuals within a primate species [e.g., Krubitzer et al. (2004) and Padberg et al. (2005)].
 The differences in the somatotopic organization of these sensory areas are clearly present but not extreme.
-However, the within-species variability in topographic organization of higher-order areas, such as posterior parietal area 5, is remarkable (Fig. 5B) (e.g., refs.
-24 and 40).
-Finally, when similar microstimulation parameters are used across animals, the functional organization of primary motor cortex (M1) is highly variable within many species, including mice (41) (Fig. 5A), rats (42), squirrels (43), and owl monkeys (44).
+However, the within-species variability in topographic organization of higher-order areas, such as posterior parietal Area 5, is remarkable (Fig. 6.5B) [e.g., Seelke et al. (2011) and Padberg et al. (2005)].
+Finally, when similar microstimulation parameters are used across animals, the functional organization of primary motor cortex (M1) is highly variable within many species, including mice (Tennant et al., 2011) (Fig. 6.5A), rats (Neafsey et al., 1986), squirrels (Cooke et al., 2011), and owl monkeys (Gould et al., 1986).